citahub/citahub-docs/docs/cita/rpc-guide/rpc.md

 * Returns

-`Quantity` - integer of the number of transactions send from this address, based on the given BlockNumber.
+`Quantity` - integer of the number of transactions sent from this address, based on the given BlockNumber.

 * Example